cmbrandt/cxx-fundamentals/2_class_design_special.md

 ## Rule of Three

-If a class requires a user-defined destructor, a user-defined copy constructor, or a user-defined copy assignment operator, it almost certainly requires all three. [continued]
+If a class requires a user-defined destructor, a user-defined copy constructor, or a user-defined copy assignment operator, it mostly likely requires all three.

-This guideline was established long before move semantics (e.g., move constructor and move assignment operator) we added to the standard with C++11.
-This rule is still observed today, but now tends to be treated as a special case of the Rule of Five.
+When objects of user-defined types are copied are copy-assigned in various situations (passing/returning by value, manipulating a container, etc.), these special member functions will be called, if accessible.
+If they are not explicitly user-defined, they are implicitly defined by the compiler.

+The implicitly-defined special member functions are typically incorrect if the class manages a resource whose handle is an object of non-class type (raw pointer, POSIX file descriptor, etc.), whose destructor does nothing, and whose copy constructor and copy assignment operator perform a "shallow copy" (copy the value of the handle, without duplicating the underlying resource).

+The Rule of Three states that if a class explicitly define any of the destructor, copy constructor, or copy assignment operator, then it should explicitly define all three.

 ## Rule of Five

+With the advent of C++11 the Rule of Three can be broadened to The Rule of Five.
+C++11 implements move semantics, which enable the efficient transfer of resources from one object to another by reducing unnecessary copies and memory allocations.
+This is performed using rvalue references with move constructors and move assignment operators.

-The Rule of Five refers to the relationship between special member function, where if a class requires a user-defined copy constructor, copy assignment operator, move constructor, move assignment operator, or destructor, it almost certainly requires all five.
+More formally, the Rule of Five states that if a class explicitly define any of the destructor, copy constructor, copy assignment operator, move constructor, or move assignment operator, then it should explicitly define all five.

-As mentioned above, the Rule of Five was established after move semantics were added to the language with C++11.
-As an extension to the Rule of Three,
+The Rule of Five can be thought of as an extension to the Rule of Three for "modern C++".

 ## Rule of Zero